naseriax/gonc/README.md

 NETCONF client for nokia 1830 PSS equipment.

 ## usage
-`./gonc -ip 10.10.10.10 -password admin -username admin -port 830 -file sample_payload_file.xml -output output.xml`
+`./gonc -ip 10.10.10.10 -password admin -username admin -port 830 -file payloads/otdr.xml -output output.xml -filter "/rpc-reply/data/terminal-device/logical-channels/channel[start-with(index,'10115')]"`

+- `-filter is a feature to add the unsupported start-with filter to the result.
+It does the filtering by doing post-processing on the response from NE`

 ### What is NETCONF?